 NB Some people need you to stand and shout until they notice (I’ve actually seen this agreed with a manager in a workplace wellness action plan!).

 8. The light at the end of the tunnel is a mirage

 If you are in a tunnel not of your own making, you have no control over its length.
-But you can control how you respond to finding yourself there; you can decide how long you are going to spend in it before you break for surface or create your own light.
+But you can control how you respond to finding yourself there; you can decide how long you are going to spend in it before you break for surface and create your own light.

-Start looking around you, find the light, make your own exit.
+Start looking around you.
+Find the light.
+Make your own exit.